mldbai/mldb/container_files/public_html/doc/builtin/sql/ValueExpression.md

 More details on the [Binomial proportion confidence interval Wikipedia page](https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval).

+### Constant functions

+The following functions return numerical constants:

+- `pi()` returns the value of *pi*, the ratio of a circle's circumfrence to its diameter, as a double precision floating point number.
+- `e()` returns the value of *e*, the base of natural logarithms, as a double precision floating point number.

 ### String functions

 - `lower(string)` returns the lowercase version of the string, according to the